IdlePhysicist/cave-logger/README.md

 ## Summary
 Cave Logger is a basic SQLite database interface written in Go, and it allows cavers to track the caves that they have been to, who with, and when.

-I indend to make the code more generic to allow other outdoorsy people to use this app with less fuss.

 ## What It Looks Like
 <p align="center"><img src="assets/screenshot.png"></p>